elninotech/uppload/README.md

 ### Uppload 1.x

-Uppload v2 is completely rewritten in TypeScript.
-You can [view the README of Uppload 1.x](https://github.com/elninotech/uppload/tree/master), the current stable version, in the `master` branch, or the [migration guide](https://uppload.js.org/migrating-from-1x).
+Uppload v2 is rewritten from the group up in TypeScript.
+You can [view the README of Uppload 1.x](https://github.com/elninotech/uppload/tree/1fe2caf2d0a0d4e34a10bef1b4870a823277ce21), the deprecated version, or the [migration guide](https://uppload.js.org/migrating-from-1x).

 ## ℹ️ Support